 What is Proposer / Builder Separation?

 The blockchain emerged as a solution to decentralize the trust required to run a digital economy, which traditionally has been managed by central authorities.
-In a blockchain, a network of miners (or validators in the case of Proof-of-Stake) work together to validate transactions and add new blocks to the chain.
+In a blockchain, a network of validators work together to process transactions and add new blocks to the chain.

 Proposer-Builder Separation (PBS) is a potential solution to the blockchain censorship and MEV attack problem where block construction (i.e. block building) and block proposing are assigned to different roles in the network.